triphora/old-website/packwiz/README.md

 2. Select the "Import from zip" option from the list on the left, and paste the following into the text box labeled "Local file or link to a direct download".
     * `https://waffle.coffee/packwiz/MultiMC.zip`
 3. Click "Launch" to run the pack.
 You should see a dialog appear that prompts you to select optional mods.
 Select, and play!
-4. After installing, I recommend you lower your GUI scale (I use 2 personally) and change your keybinds how you like them.
+4. After installing, I recommend you lower your GUI scale (I use 2 personally) and change your key binds how you like them.
 There will be a lot of conflicts initially!

+#### I want to disable some required mods!

+Please refer to this guide made by the folks over at Fabulously Optimized: [Can I ignore some of the mods?].

 ### Manual Update via MultiMC, PolyMC, ATLauncher